Persistent Animal Identification Leveraging Non-Visual Markers: Abstract

 Our objective is to locate and provide a unique identifier for each mouse in a cluttered home-cage environment through time, as a precursor to automated behaviour recognition for biological research.
 This is a very challenging problem due to (i) the lack of distinguishing visual features for each mouse, and (ii) the close confines of the scene with constant occlusion, making standard visual tracking approaches unusable.
 However, a coarse estimate of each mouse's location is available from a unique \acrshort{rfid} implant, so there is the potential to optimally combine information from (weak) tracking with coarse information on identity.

-To achieve our objective, we make the following key contributions: (a) the formulation of the \emph{object identification} problem as an assignment problem (solved using \acrlong{ilp}), and (b) a novel probabilistic model of the affinity between tracklets and \acrshort{rfid} data.
+To achieve our objective, we make the following key contributions: (a) the formulation of the \emph{object identification} problem as an assignment problem (solved using \acrlong{ilp}), (b) a novel probabilistic model of the affinity between tracklets and \acrshort{rfid} data, and (c) a curated dataset with per-frame \glsfirst{bb} and regularly-spaced ground-truth annotations for evaluating the models.
 The latter is a crucial part of the model, as it provides a principled probabilistic treatment of object detections given coarse localisation.
 Our approach achieves 77\% accuracy on this animal identification problem, and is able to reject spurious detections when the animals are hidden.

+\blfootnote{ This version of the article has been accepted for publication, after peer review but is not the Version of Record and does not reflect post-acceptance improvements, or any corrections.
+The Version of Record is available online at: \url{https://doi.org/10.1007/s00138-023-01414-1}.}